-Theodora Dourda – IT Coordinator
+Theodora Dourda – Linguist and IT Coordinator

 Darija Brinc – IATE Coordinator

-Daria Brinc, born in Slovenia, studied English and German and the University of Ljubljana.
+Darija Brinc, born in Slovenia, studied English and German and the University of Ljubljana.
 2009-2015 translator and terminologist in the Slovenian translation unit.
 ECQA certified terminology manager.

 Daniel Puppan – Linguistic Coordinator